IoT Based Contactless Body Temperature Monitoring using Raspberry Pi with Camera and Email Alert

 Interfacing MLX90614 with Raspberry Pi

-Once you are done following the steps, just interface the MLX90614 sensor with Raspberry pi using the circuit given below.
-The below Raspberry Pi MLX90614 circuit was designed using fritzing.
+Once you are done following the steps, just interface the MLX90614 sensor with the Raspberry Pi using the circuit given below.
+The circuit below Raspberry Pi MLX90614 circuit, was designed using Fritzing.

 Raspberry Pi contactless body temperature monitoring with MLX90614 Circuit diagram

-If the connections and the installation is done properly, we can check if we get the sensor address value on the I2C bus using the command i2cdetect -y 1.
+If the connections and the installation are done properly, we can check if we get the sensor address value on the I2C bus using the command i2cdetect -y 1.

-If everything works as expected, we can see the below output on our terminal.
+If everything works as expected, we can see the following output on our terminal.

 MLX90614 with Raspberry Pi